Glenn Kirkham: Biography

 He retired from international hockey in 2013.

+He joined Chigwell School in 2023 as Director of Sport.

 Personal life

 Kirkham (nicknamed Glenda) started field hockey at the small club of Alford from a young age, where he moved on to Long Sutton.
 He was educated at Queen Elizabeth's Grammar School, Alford, and then achieved a BSc in Sports Science at Loughborough University.

 He used to play football for the youth team of Scunthorpe United FC where he played in the junior FA Cup.
 He has also been an above average cricket player in his time, representing Alford & District Cricket Club in the Lincolnshire Premier League.

+After retiring from international Hockey in 2023, Kirkham Continued his career in education and sports coaching.
+He worked at The Press School and New Hall School before joining Chigwell School as Director of Sport in September 2023.

-He lives in Hoddesdon.
-He was sports coach and form tutor at The Perse School but now is at New Hall School in Chelmsford and is Director of Coaching at Chelmsford Hockey Club.
+He is also Director of Coaching at Chelmsford Hockey Club.